Accessibility statement - Separate websites on tulli.fi

 - Visual structure (WCAG 1.3.1)

-- Embedded videos do not generally include title attributes to briefly describe their content.
+- Some embedded videos do not include title attributes to briefly describe their content.

 - Markings of names, roles and statuses of menus and pages (WCAG 4.1.2)